City of Lexington Government

 The City of Lexington, North Carolina was settled in 1775 in what was to become the industrial region of North Carolina known as the "Piedmont Triad".
 Lexington was incorporated in 1828 by the North Carolina General Assembly and became the county seat of Davidson County in 1847.
 Centrally located in North Carolina, Lexington's land area is 18 square miles with a population of approximately 19,000.

 The City has a Council-Manager form of government and is governed by an eight-member City Council consisting of two members elected at large and six elected by wards.
 The Council operates under the guidance of a popularly elected Mayor.
 Council members are elected on a nonpartisan basis for staggered four-year terms; and the Mayor is elected on a nonpartisan basis for a two-year term.
 The Mayor may vote only in case of a tie among members of the City Council.
 The City Council is responsible for establishing policy, passing ordinances, adopting the annual budget, appointing committees and legal counsel, as well as hiring the chief administrative officer, the City Manager.
-The City Manager is responsible for carrying out the policies, ordinances and goals of the City Council, for overseeing the day-to-day operations of the City, and for the appointment of the Department Heads who direct City staff to deliver the services and to meet the goals of the organization.
+The City Manager is responsible for carrying out the policies and ordinances of the City Council, for overseeing the day-to-day operations of the City, and for the appointment of the Department Heads who direct City staff to deliver the services and to meet the Keys to becoming a City of Choice.

 The City extends financial support to certain non-profit agencies, commissions and boards to partner and assist their efforts in serving the citizens.
 Partnerships are largely centered on the essential purpose of economic development and neighborhood revitalization.
 Among these are the Davidson County Economic Development Commission, Davidson County Airport Authority, Lexington Appearance and Historic Preservation Commissions, Edward C. Smith Civic Center, Lexington Housing Community Development Corporation, and Uptown Lexington, Incorporated.